 SEO benefits of your About Page

-Google has been putting more important on E-A-T.
+Google has been putting more importance on E-A-T.

 Expertise, Authoritativeness (oh, come on can’t we just say ‘Authority’?!) and Trustworthiness.